Stephen M. Ross: Honors and awards

 Ross has received numerous honors for his business, civic, and philanthropic activities.

 In 2009, he was named No. 3 in The New York Observers Most Powerful Person in New York Real Estate list.

 In 2017, the University of Michigan presented him with an ESPY Award for his philanthropic contributions to the school.

-In 2018, the Jackie Robinson Foundation awarded Ross with the ROBIE Lifetime Achievement Award.
+In 2018, the Jackie Robinson Foundation awarded Ross with a ROBIE Lifetime Achievement Award.
 He was inducted into the NFL Leadership Hall of Fame in 2019.

 In 2020, Ross and the Miami Dolphins were awarded the Paul Tagliabue Award for diversity.
 The following year, Sports Business Journal recognized Ross as a leader in diversity and inclusive hiring.

+In 2026, Ross was recognized as one of Time Magazine's 100 Most Influential People in Sports.

 Personal life

 Ross has two children from his first marriage.
 In April 2021, it was made public that he was divorcing his second wife, Kara (née Gaffney) Ross, after 18 years of marriage.
 He has two stepchildren with Gaffney.

 Ross owns an 11,000 square foot oceanfront mansion in Palm Beach named "The Reef".